Wrapped Aave Avalanche WAVAX (WAAVAWAVAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Avalanche WAVAX Historical Price

-According to the latest data gathered on Wrapped Aave Avalanche WAVAX live price page, the current price of Wrapped Aave Avalanche WAVAX is 20.82USD.
+According to the latest data gathered on Wrapped Aave Avalanche WAVAX live price page, the current price of Wrapped Aave Avalanche WAVAX is 19.53USD.
 The circulating supply of Wrapped Aave Avalanche WAVAX(WAAVAWAVAX) is

 In the past 24 hours, Wrapped Aave Avalanche WAVAX has shown a price movement of